-During our tour, we experienced smaller businesses, and also spent time at the bigger businesses like corporate hotels and exquisite restaurants with the best views in all of London.
+During our tour, we experienced smaller businesses and also spent time at the bigger businesses like corporate hotels and exquisite restaurants with the best views in all of London.
 However, after visiting many places, I was most impressed with the small British businesses.
 Here is a list of the small businesses I contracted for services:

-- Small restaurant owner in Windsor
+- A small restaurant owner in Windsor

 - Uber drivers in London

 - Family estate and Bed and Breakfast in the Lake District

 - Single hotel estate located in the Cotswold’s